harfangk/harfangk.github.io/_posts/2017-10-23-tdd-with-idris-review.md

 ## What Makes It Special

 What I appreciate the most is that the author maintains clear focus on his stated goal of introducing TDD.
-Far too many books, especially ones that deal with topics that their authors are passionate about, have unncessary chapters that digress from the topic of the book.
-In contrast, this entire book is written and organized for the introduction of TDD, with a clear sense of progression between consecutive chpapters.
+Far too many books, especially the ones that deal with topics that their authors are passionate about, have unncessary chapters that digress from the topic of the book.
+In contrast, this entire book is written and organized for the introduction of TDD with a clear sense of progression between each chapter.
 The author begins by introducing basic concepts and setting up development environment; then he provides increasingly advanced examples of TDD; in the final five chapters, he presents somewhat more realistic examples like file IO or concurrent programming.

-Another great point is that the author knows how to teach something, which is a somewhat rare skill among technical writers.
+Another thing I like about this book is that the author teaches the concepts systematically, which is a somewhat rare skill among technical writers.
 At the beginning of the book, he introduces an iterative process for TDD: "type, define, refine: writing a type, implementing a function to satisfy that type, and refining the type or definition as we learn more about the problem."
 This process is used throughout the book, each time in a slightly different context to demonstrate its application.
-Such repetition of same process under different circumstances is one of the most effective way for teaching.
+Such repetition of identical process under different circumstances is one of the most effective method for teaching.

-The author also takes a tutorial-like approach when introducing new concepts.
+The author also introduces new concepts through tutorial-like examples.
 He first provides some code to serve as a starting point, and then guides the readers through each step, all the while adhering to the "type, define, refine" process.
 Here is a simple example with step-by-step progression from Chapter 3: